 Antiepileptic drugs (AEDs) are the primary treatment for epileptic seizures, and are effective in controlling seizures in most patients.
 However, approximately one-third of patients will not become seizure-free with medications and require nonpharmacologic treatments .
 Although epilepsy surgery is usually considered for these patients, there are many families and patients who are either unwilling to consider or are not candidates for epilepsy surgery, either because surgery would lead to intolerable motor, language, or memory deficits or for other reasons.
 In these patients, treatments such as vagus nerve stimulation (VNS) and diets are then considered.

 This topic will review the ketogenic diet and alternative diets for the treatment of epilepsy.
 Some of the preliminary evidence for use of the ketogenic diet in other neurologic conditions will also be briefly reviewed.
 Other treatments for seizures and epilepsy in adults and children with epilepsy are reviewed separately.
-(See "Overview of the management of epilepsy in adults" and "Overview of the treatment of seizures and epileptic syndromes in children" and "Vagus nerve stimulation therapy for the treatment of epilepsy" and "Initial treatment of epilepsy in adults" and "Surgical therapy of epilepsy in adults".)
+(See "Overview of the management of epilepsy in adults" and "Overview of the treatment of seizures and epileptic syndromes in children" and "Vagus nerve stimulation therapy for the treatment of epilepsy" and "Initial treatment of epilepsy in adults" and "Surgical treatment of epilepsy in adults".)

 MECHANISMS OF ACTION